open-joinbase/joinbase.io/content/docs/references/install.md

 ## Install

 JoinBase does not need to be installed.
 The JoinBase release is shipped in a compressed package.
 Just decompress it to any directory of your machine.
-Then, go to decompressed directory to use.
+Then, go that directory to use.

 ## Prerequisites

 * Operation system

-Currently, JoinBase only supports Linux distributions with modern kernels, for example , [Ubuntu 20.04 LTS](https://releases.ubuntu.com/20.04/), [Amazon Linux 2](https://aws.amazon.com/amazon-linux-2).
-Feel free to ask for help if you have problems on the running operation system. ([Windows WSL2](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) may be also supported for development and functional evaluation.)
+Currently, JoinBase only supports Linux distributions with modern kernels, example, [latest Ubuntu 20.04.4+ LTS](https://releases.ubuntu.com/20.04/).
+Feel free to ask for help if you have problems on the running operation system.
+We are good at running latest kernels on several-dollar-level old SBCs. ([Windows WSL2 with latest kernel](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) also works greatly.)

 * Storage

 For storage, there is no hard requirement.
-But if you want to achieve the leading performance, one kind of SSD is recommended.
+But if you want to achieve the leading performance, the SSD disk is recommended.

 * Processor

-General x86-64 version is provided for users.
-But early partners can request kinds of optimized versions to fully squeeze the power of specific hardwares.
+Mainstream 64bit CPU architectures are supported(X86-64, ARM, RISC-V), and scaled from $6 ARMv8 SBC to AWS 384-core(z-series) instance.

+Currently, the x86-64v3 (AVX2+) version is available for public downloading.
+More other arch version downloads will come soon.
+We are also happy to provide kinds of optimized versions for any interesting processors and hardwares when users [request](/request).